+When the entire joint is replaced with a new joint system, change the WSDOT element to the new joint type.
 Do not use more than one WSDOT element for a joint location, unless the structure has been widened and there are two joint systems present.
 Joint notes should reference specific joints by pier or span number.
-If multiple joint types exist within a joint location where the deck has not been widened, then record the joint type that represents the larger quantity of the skewed length.
-Make a note of the other (lesser quantity) joint type.